Establishing Stature & Credibility

 There are many other ways (beyond those mentioned above) to convey stature and prestige.
 Some examples: Quotes about how extraordinary and accomplished you are from a name (or titled position) that many will recognize; A large number of invited talks (establishes that you are both well known and valued as a speaker); A large number of books and/or published articles (similar to previous); Member or contributor to important (or widely recognized) body or effort (e.g. National Academy of Sciences, the Intergovernmental Panel on Climate Change, or similar); Visiting scholar at prestigious university; Recipient of high profile honors or awards; Notable accomplishments as a green advocate or thinker; Quoted as an expert source by high stature publications; and many others.You can succeed as a speaker without any of the above simply by demonstrating your speaking excellence and by establishing your credibility on a topic or topics in demand from venues.
 The point of this section is simply to encourage you to think carefully about your work to date and see if there are things you can add to your biographical profile that will establish stature and prestige.

-Credibility On Topics
+Demonstrate Credibility on Your Topics

 Speakers don’t often get hired for keynotes based on topical expertise.
 They get hired for their qualities as a speaker, for how audiences react to them.
 On the other hand, once a venue is seriously interested based on these considerations, they will then want to know that their audience will see you as credible on the topics you would be addressing.
 In the end, most bookers will require you to satisfy this requirement.
 They won’t engage you for your expertise, but they won’t engage you without it.